Code-Institute-Submissions/PavleMarinkovic95-portfolio_2_SepResub/README.md

 # portfolio_2
 Second portfolio project for code institute.

-In this second project I will create a rock paper scisors spock lizard game A game with 5 different tools at your disposal as you play vs the computer This game of RNG and chance will test your luck, not your skill or kwnoledge
+In this second project I will create a rock paper scissors spock lizard game.
+A game with 5 different tools at your disposal as you play vs. the computer.This game of chance will test your luck and intuition, not your skill or knowledge.

-Enjoy ! :D
+Enjoy!

 Guthub pages here --> https://pavlemarinkovic95.github.io/portfolio_2/

-The main look of the game ===>
+The main look of the game across different screens.

 ![Screenshot_20220710_155431](https://user-images.githubusercontent.com/105302576/178242448-6835caff-442c-4f41-a3c3-625c3c24cd84.png)